-Our proposed objectives have been set to deliver the vision for Bracknell Forest and will shape and prioritise the future transport interventions included in the implementation plan.
+Our objectives have been set to deliver the vision for Bracknell Forest and will shape and prioritise future transport interventions included in the implementation plan.

-The LTP supports the Council Plan for Bracknell Forest, and therefore the draft objectives for the LTP4 are grouped under the three key themes which are contained within the Council Plan.
-This means we can ensure the LTP works cohesively in support of the overarching council ambitions.
+The LTP aligns with the Council Plan for Bracknell Forest, with the draft objectives for LTP4 organised under the three key themes of the Council Plan, ensuring cohesive support for the council's overarching ambitions.